Office Hours: TuWeTh 2:00-3:00 or by appointment

 B.A., Florida State University (1981)

-Scarre, Chris and Tammy Stone (under contract)(editors) The Human Past Essentials.
+Scarre, Chris and Tammy Stone (2021)(editors) The Human Past Essentials.
 Thames and Hudson, London.

 Stone, Tammy (2020) Point of Pines Pueblo, a Mountain Mogollon Aggregated Community.
 University of Utah Press, Salt Lake City.

 Stone, Tammy (2018) A Pocket Guide to mentoring Higher Education Faculty: Making the Time, Finding the Resources.
 Rowman and Littlefield, Lanham, MA.

 Stone, Tammy (2015) Migration and Ethnicity in Middle Range Societies: a View from the Southwest.
 University of Utah, Salt Lake City.

 Stone, Tammy and Mary Coussons-Read (2011) Leading from the Middle: a Case-Study Approach to Academic Leadership for Associate Deans.
 American Council on Education series, Rowman and Littlefield.

 Some recent articles:

 Stone, Tammy (2019) Kayenta House Variability.
 In Social Networks in the American Southwest, edited by Karen Harry and Barbara Roth, pp. 151-176.
 University of Colorado, Boulder

 Stone, Tammy (2018) A Guide to the Use of Museum Collections for Archaeological Research.
 Advances in Archaeological Practices 6(4):372-376